 CONSUMER BEHAVIOR (5 ECTS)

-INTERNATIONAL MARKETING (4 ECTS)
+APPLIED DIGITAL MARKETING (4 ECTS)

 Professors at ZSEM are great since they resort to several innovative teaching methods, and most of the times I was able to learn from their personal experiences on the market.
 All of these made me feel very interested in the courses I was taking at the time and made me want to go for further knowledge.
 Read more...